-Sandstone has a range of colors and natural patterns those make it beautiful.
+Sandstone has a range of colors and natural patterns that make it beautiful.
 Thus, it is the best choice for patios and terrace applications in outer places.
 Due to these all, it has a lot of demands in the market.
 Being a siliceous stone type, it demands substantially low care.

 Tip 2 – Know Calcareous Stones

 Limestone contains calcites, so it is porous and prone to get stains easily.
-It has look-n-feel of marbles, so it gives a cheaper option to marble.
+It has a look-n-feel of marbles, so it gives a cheaper option to marble.
 Due to soft and non-slip nature, it is ideal for paving applications under the roof of your exterior as well.
-Thanks to its delicacy, it requires more attention in maintenance and cleaning practices.
+Thanks to its delicacy, it requires more attention to maintenance and cleaning practices.

 Onyx is softer than granite.
 It has bands of different silicon oxide minerals, which are adding beauty to it.
 Being calcites, it is porous and absorbs stains easily.
 Therefore, onyx requires more care than other natural stones.
 It believes that it has healing properties, so the use of Onyx is high in affluent homes& religious places.

 If you are not able to recognize your natural stones, please look for the help of professionals such as stone installers, building contractors, stone maintenance services providers, or stone suppliers like World of Stones.

 Regular cleaning by dusting/sweeping & wiping is the first step to maintain the lustrous look-n-feel of natural stones.
 It extends the life of stones and its beauty as well.
 Let’s see some general tips for 2019 to clean and apply maintenance practices first.